Beijing calls for investigation after two Chinese nationals killed in Karachi airport blast

 “The Chinese Embassy and Consulates General in Pakistan remind Chinese citizens, enterprises and projects in Pakistan to be vigilant, pay close attention to the security situation, strengthen security measures, and make every effort to take safety precautions,” the statement concluded.

+“Pakistan’s security and law enforcement agencies will spare no effort in apprehending the perpetrators and their facilitators.
+This barbaric act will not go unpunished.

+“Pakistan reaffirms its unwavering commitment to the safety and security of Chinese nationals, projects, and institutions in Pakistan, and will continue to work hand in hand with our Chinese brothers to defeat the forces of terror,” the FO concluded.

-On Sunday night, a powerful explosion targeting foreign nationals occurred just outside the Jinnah International Airport in Karachi, and left two dead and nine people wounded, according to initial reports.
+On Sunday night, a powerful explosion targeting Chinese nationals occurred just outside the Jinnah International Airport in Karachi, and left two dead and nine people wounded, according to initial reports.

+The blast, which damaged at least eight vehicles as well, was heard in several areas of Karachi.

-At least eight vehicles were damaged in the explosion.
-Sindh Home Minister Ziaul Lanjar had earlier confirmed that the blast occurred near the vehicle of foreign nationals.
+Sindh Home Minister Ziaul Lanjar had earlier confirmed that the explosion occurred near the vehicle of foreign nationals.

 In a statement emailed to journalists, separatist militant group Baloch Liberation Army (BLA) claimed the explosion was an attack carried out by them using a vehicle-borne improvised explosive device targeting Chinese nationals, including engineers, according to Reuters.